MusemB/Airport-queuing-systems-report/README.md

 For this specific report, we discovered that the data-set given to us consisted of various data from a fictional airport, related to plane departure times, delays and security queuing waiting times.

-My contributions included creating the data dictionary, creating the narrrative & story creating the interactive html document & visualizations (fig 1.0-2.1).
+My contributions included creating the data dictionary, creating the narrative & story creating the interactive html document & visualizations (fig 1.0-2.1).